dmckeow/bioinf/README.md

 * In addition to conda, you should also install [mamba](https://mamba.readthedocs.io/en/latest/installation.html).
 This allows you you to use `mamba install` instead of `conda install` which **much faster**

 ## INSTALLATION STEP 1 - get anvi'o
-* Anvi'o is the tool we will use for binning - the developers are the Merenlab, and they have very good guides for [anvi'o](https://anvio.org/), which is capable of many useful analyses
+* Anvi'o is the tool we will use for binning - the developers are the Merenlab, and they have very good guides for [anvi'o](https://anvio.org/).
 * First thing is to create a conda environment with Anvi'o 7.1 installed within it
 * Please follow the exact instructions for [installing anvio](https://anvio.org/install/), BUT with one **IMPORTANT EXCEPTION** - name your environment `bioinftools` instead of `anvio-7.1`.
 The pipeline will look for a conda environment named bioinftools:
 ```shell